ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 #User preferences such as:

-Budget

-Profession

-Sleep schedule

-Food preference

-are converted into numerical vectors and compared using Cosine Similarity to find the best matches.
+Budget, Profession, Sleep schedule and Food preference are converted into numerical vectors and compared using Cosine Similarity to find the best matches.

 #Fraud Review Detection: